crleonard/swift-package-audit/README.md

 Swift Package Audit diagnoses dependency health issues in Xcode SwiftPM setups by comparing what your project asks for against what Package.resolved actually pins.

-Status: release candidate.
+Status: stable v1.0.0.
 Swift Package Audit is read-only, does not update packages, and does not edit `project.pbxproj` files.

 ## Why Swift Package Audit Exists